udacity-user/dog_breed_classifier/README.md

 ## Run the web app

-1. Go the the web_app folder
+1. On your local machine go the the web_app folder of this repository

 2. Execute run.py

 	```
 	python run.py
 	```

+3. Find the webapp in your browser [Link](http://localhost:3001/)

 ## Evaluation